 Queen’s most elusive inhabitants are its felines: lion, leopard, civet, genal, and serval cats.
 Lions are found throughout the park, but the most renowned live in the southern sector of Ishasha, where they rest on the limbs of fig trees.
 Solitary leopards are nocturnal and fiendishly well camouflaged, making a glimpse all the more rewarding!
 The smaller cats are also predominantly nocturnal and best spotted on night game drives.

 Activities in Queen Elizabeth National Park

-Present in the park are numerous water birds, woodland and forest dwellers in the Maramagambo Forest, 54 raptors and various migratory species.
-Key species include the Martial Eagle, Black-rumped Buttonquail, African Skimmer, Chapin’s Flycatcher, Pinkbacked Pelican, African Broadbill, Verreaux’s Eagle Owl, Black Bee-eater, White-tailed Lark, White-winged Warbler, Papyrus Gonolek, Papyrus Canary, Corncrake, Lesser and Greater Flamingo, Shoebill, Bar-tailed Godwit.
+Present in the park is numerous water birds, woodland and forest dwellers in the Maramagambo Forest, 54 raptors, and various migratory species.
+Key species include the Martial Eagle, Black-rumped Buttonquail, African Skimmer, Chapin’s Flycatcher, Pink-backed Pelican, African Broadbill, Verreaux’s Eagle Owl, Black Bee-eater, White-tailed Lark, White-winged Warbler, Papyrus Gonolek, Papyrus Canary, Corncrake, Lesser and Greater Flamingo, Shoebill, Bar-tailed Godwit.

 For the best birding in Queen Elizabeth National Park, don’t miss these birding hot spots: